Welcome! Sign In to personalize your Cat.com experience

 Cat® Dealer: Blanchard Power Systems

 Dennis McCrary turned to Cat dealer Blanchard to provide rental generators to help power Green Sea Floyds elementary and high schools.

 Before Hurricane Matthew hit the Myrtle Beach area in October 2016, South Carolina Governor Nikki Haley mandated that all schools close in Horry County.

 In all, those area schools were preventatively closed for eight days.
 When it was deemed safe to reopen, two schools were still without power.
 Dennis McCrary, project management coordinator for the Horry County School District, determined generator power was necessary to reopen the affected schools.

-“So I made a phone call in the afternoon to Blanchard Power Systems at quarter to four, and by sundown the following day they had all three generators we required and all of our hookup cables and everything was in place where it needed to be,” McCrary says.
+“I made a phone call in the afternoon to Blanchard Power Systems and by sundown the following day they had all three generators we required, all of our hookup cables and everything was in place where it needed to be,” McCrary said.
 “Our staff came in on Saturday morning, and by 10 a.m. they were all running.”